September 2025 Newsletter

 I invite you to think about how you show up for the communities you’re part of—and how small, steady actions build something lasting.

-We are honored to share that PCDA was recently awarded a grant from the Pasadena Community Foundation (PCF) for our project, Connected Care: Strengthening Mental Health Supports for Neurodiverse Families.
+We are honored to share that PCDA has been awarded a grant from the Pasadena Community Foundation (PCF) in support of our project, Connected Care: Strengthening Mental Health Supports for Neurodiverse Families.
 This project is funded in part by a grant from the Pasadena Community Foundation.

 Founded in 1953, the Pasadena Community Foundation promotes local philanthropy, with a mission to inspire generosity and engage the resources of our community for present needs unfulfilled and future needs unforeseen.
 The Foundation helps donors maximize the impact of their charitable contributions—strengthening the community, preserving cultural resources, and assisting those in need.